 The rise of diseases and lifestyle disorders which cause pain and movement incapacities has demanded physiotherapists to rise to the challenge.
-“This is of course an upcoming profession and the best thing about it is that you don’t have to heal people using medication.
+“This is, of course, an upcoming profession and the best thing about it is that you don’t have to heal people using medication.
 There are other things to help people grow, heal and get fitter.
-People are suffering from knee pain, back pain, shoulder, neck pain throughout,” says Samridhi Saxena, Senior Manual Therapist and Team Leader, AktivOrtho, New Delhi.
-The role of a person with career as a physiotherapist is not only in treatment, but also in prevention and rehabilitation.
+People are suffering from knee pain, back pain, shoulder, neck pain throughout,” says Samridhi Saxena, Senior Manual Therapist and Team Leader, Aktivrtho, New Delhi.
+The role of a person with a career as a physiotherapist is not only in treatment but also in prevention and rehabilitation.

-Hospitals, nursing homes, out-patient clinics and health care centres are some of the medical settings where a physiotherapist is needed.
-Rehabilitation facilities, fitness clubs, health clubs, spas and gymnasia can also benefit greatly with more than one physiotherapist on the team.
+Hospitals, nursing homes, out-patient clinics, and health care centers are some of the medical settings where a physiotherapist is needed.
+Rehabilitation facilities, fitness clubs, health clubs, spas, and gymnasia can also benefit greatly with more than one physiotherapist on the team.

 Nowadays, even the average workplace calls for a physiotherapist.
 With hectic and stressful schedules, employees in various settings have begun to feel the physical strain of everyday living.
 Physiotherapists can help relieve this, and improve their overall wellbeing.
 You can look at contractual or in-house employment options.